jean-airoldie/gdb-cheat-sheet/README.md

 I highly recommand using [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) as opposed to the default `gdb -tui` mode.

+## RR
+I recommand using [rr](https://github.com/mozilla/rr) since it allows for faster recording than native gdb (~2times slowdown vs ~50ktimes).
+This is especially usefull when you want to use reverse direction.

 ## Normal Commands
 * backtrace ('ba') full -- Complete backtrace with local variables
 * up, down, frame -- Move through frames